gravitational/careers/challenges/cloud/sre.md

 * Ability to build the server in a Docker container
 * Ability to run the server
-* Ability to execute tests against a locally configured Kubernetes config
+* Ability to execute integration tests against the local Kubernetes cluster
 * GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass
-* Build releases of the Server
-* Produce production quality Docker images
+* Produce production ready releases (binaries and docker image)

 ### Deployment

 * Create a helm chart for the service
 * Deploy releases of the API Server to a Kubernetes cluster (and possible dependencies)
 * Upgrade releases of the API Server to a Kubernetes cluster (and possible dependencies)
+* Include a production Deployment of this service, including but not limited to: Deployment, ServiceAccount, Service

 ## Level 5